WLUG/wlug.github.io/pages/mail.md

 It is free to [sign up](https://list.waikato.ac.nz/postorius/lists/wlug.list.waikato.ac.nz/).

-The WLUG mailing list services are provided by The Waikato of University.
+The WLUG mailing list services are provided by The University of Waikato.